Flipbill branding

 Flipbill was born from a simple insight: most people were never taught how to budget — and it shows.
 The idea is to help users flip the habit of watching every paycheck vanish into bills and debt, by giving them a smarter way to take control.
 Through “pockets” inside “spacios”, users can categorize spending, group financial goals, and actually see where their money is going.

-Partnering with this dev client and leaning into AI tools made for an exciting challenge.
-He came with wireframes and specific flows in mind — I used those to sketch quick mockups in Figma, then fed my first-draft design guidelines into Claude Code.
-From there, it became a process of selecting from AI-suggested variants, discussing the best directions with the dev, and refining the UI and UX from there.
+Partnering with their dev team and leaning into AI tools made for an exciting challenge.
+They came with wireframes and specific flows in mind — I used those to sketch quick mockups in Figma, then fed my first-draft design guidelines into Claude Code.
+From there, it became a process of selecting from AI-suggested variants, discussing the best directions with devs, and refining the UI and UX from there.

 Throughout the process, I made sure the creative foundation was fully mine — concept, logo, and core brand elements were all created by hand before bringing AI in.
 Only then did I ask Claude to build out a robust design system the developer could use straight into production.